Krafting/Mixxx-Pioneer-DDJ-SX2/MANUAL.md

 # Jog Dial display section

-The four red lights display the current beat or number of rotations (you can set this up by modifying the script).
+The four red lights display the current beat or number of rotations (You can set this up in the mapping settings).

 # Performance pads

 These allow you to trigger:

 - Hot Cue mode: set, seek to and clear hot cues. behavior is identical.
+  - Using hotcues number 1-8

 - Roll Mode: trigger beat loops. the first pad triggers the shortest loop and the last one triggers the longest.
   - parameter 1 allows you to select the duration of these (in beats). the available durations are:
     - 1/32 shortest; 4 longest